Purpose drives culture and provides a clear framework for decision-making: something that is more important for C-suite and Boards than ever before.

 According to McKinsey’s The Growth Triple Play report, executives from across the globe who prioritise investments and capabilities in three elements — creativity, analytics, and purpose — are seeing “at least two times the growth of peers who don’t invest in all three in tandem”.

 The business case for purpose is strong.
-However, for many companies, purpose often lives filed away on a piece of paper, in a presentation or on the organisation’s website with little relevance to what happens in the day-to-day business.
+However, for many companies, that corporate purpose often lives filed away on a piece of paper, in a presentation or on the organisation’s website with little relevance to what happens in the day-to-day business.
+Even if you’ve already worked with a brand purpose agency, it’s important to consider if the outcomes are actually being put into practice.

 The onus is on the C-suite and Board to filter the organisation’s purpose throughout the business.
 To do so effectively, this includes consideration of: